Ross Coulthart: Early life

-Coulthart was born in the United Kingdom and later moved with his family to New Zealand.
-He graduated with a law degree from the Victoria University of Wellington and he joined the New Zealand Herald newspaper as a journalist in 1982.
+Coulthart was born in the UK, and later moved with his family to New Zealand.
+He graduated with a law degree from the Victoria University of Wellington and he joined The New Zealand Herald newspaper as a journalist in 1982.

 Career

-From 1989-1992 Ross worked for the Mike Willesee and Jana Wendt-hosted A Current Affair public affairs program on the Australian Nine TV Network, where his investigative journalism won a Penguin Award for revealing how Qld businessman Sir Leslie Thiess paid bribes to Qld Premier Sir Joh Bjelke-Petersen.
+From 1989-1992, Coulthart worked for the Mike Willesee and Jana Wendt-hosted A Current Affair public affairs program on the Australian Nine TV Network, where his investigative journalism won a Penguin Award for revealing how Qld businessman Sir Leslie Thiess paid bribes to Queensland Premier Sir Joh Bjelke-Petersen.

-In 1992, Ross Coulthart joined Four Corners, a public affairs program produced by the Australian Broadcasting Corporation.
+In 1992, Coulthart joined Four Corners, a public affairs program produced by the Australian Broadcasting Corporation.
 One of his investigations focused on corruption within the professional football industry in Australia.
 The report contributed to the establishment of the Soccer Royal Commission of Inquiry, which led to regulatory changes concerning player transfer fees for Australian players moving to overseas clubs.

-On a 1994 episode of the Australian TV program Four Corners, Coulthart broadcast an allegation that the Australian Secret Intelligence Service "secretly holds tens of thousands of files on Australian citizens, a database completely outside privacy laws".
+On a 1994 episode of Four Corners, Coulthart broadcast an allegation that the Australian Secret Intelligence Service "secretly holds tens of thousands of files on Australian citizens, a database completely outside privacy laws".
 Coulthart's allegations prompted the Minister for Foreign Affairs Gareth Evans to call a "root and branch" review of the ASIS led by Justice Gordon Samuels and Mike Codd.
 In their Report on the Australian Secret Intelligence Service released in 1995, Coulthart's allegation was investigated and denied by Samuels and Codd, but Evans did acknowledge that "ASIS does have some files, as one would expect in an organisation of that nature, even though its brief extends to activities outside the country rather than inside.
 They are essentially of an administrative nature."
 While Samuels and Codd did find that certain grievances of former ASIS officers were well founded, they observed that the information published in the Four Corners program was "skewed towards the false", that "the level of factual accuracy about operational matters was not high", and, quoting an aphorism, that "what was disturbing was not true and what was true was not disturbing".
 They concluded that the disclosure of the information was unnecessary and unjustifiable and had damaged the reputation of ASIS and Australia overseas.